 To get some more ideas on how you might be able to streamline your workflow further, book a chat with Matt, a dedicated member of our team who can show you how our services can help you save time as a photographer.

 Step Away from The Computer at Regular Intervals

 Get up from the computer.
 Let your eyes focus on something else.
 Take a short walk.
-Do some star jumps.
+Do some jumping jacks.
 Just don’t stare at the screen continuously for eight hours a day.
 It’s not good for you.
-Most photographers I know would rather be out taking pictures than editing or running the business side of things.
-But, if you are running a business, these things need to get done.
+Most photographers would likely rather be out taking pictures than editing or running the business side of things.
+But if you are running a business, these things need to get done.
 It does not mean that you cannot take a break occasionally!
 And you should.

 Making the most of your time is incredibly important and of course, GotPhoto can help you with plenty of those tedious administration tasks.
 This is crucial in getting you away from the desk.
 Slow Road owner Erica Morrow explains further the difference it made for her in this article.

 Advice From Other Photographers